xqwen/fastenloc/README.md

 ## Citation

-1. Wen, X., Pique-Regi, R., Luca, F. Integrating Molecular QTL Data into Genome-wide Genetic Association Analysis: Probabilistic Assessment of Enrichment and Colocalization. *PLOS Genetics*.
-2017 Mar 13(3): e1006646.
+1. Wen, X., Pique-Regi, R., Luca, F., 2017.
+Integrating Molecular QTL Data into Genome-wide Genetic Association Analysis: Probabilistic Assessment of Enrichment and Colocalization. *PLOS Genetics*, 13(3): e1006646.
-2. Pividori and Rajagopal et al. PhenomeXcan: Mapping the genome to the phenome through the transcriptome. *BioRxiv* 2019: doi: 10.1101/833210.
+2. Pividori, M., et al., 2020.
+PhenomeXcan: Mapping the genome to the phenome through the transcriptome. *Science Advances*, 6(37), p.eaba2083.
+3. Hukku, A., Pividori, M., Luca, F., Pique-Regi, R., Im, H.K. and Wen, X., 2021.
+Probabilistic colocalization of genetic variants from complex and molecular traits: promise and limitations. *The American Journal of Human Genetics*, 108(1), pp.25-35.
+4. Hukku, A., Sampson, M.G., Luca, F., Pique-Regi, R. and Wen, X., 2022.
+Analyzing and Reconciling Colocalization and Transcriptome-wide Association Studies from the Perspective of Inferential Reproducibility.  *The American Journal of Human Genetics*, (in press)